carlwiedemann/renderapi/README.md

 ## Getting started

-* ./index.php returns some a sample renderables at various URLs.
+* ./index.php Shows how some sample renderables are built.
-* ./fake-drupal is just a dummy Drupal skeleton to give some conceptual basis.
-  In fake-drupal.php, explore un-commenting the lines in: `getAlterCallbacks()`, `getModuleDecoratorClasses()`, and `getThemeDecoratorClass()` to explore how extensibility via Builder and Decorator methods.
+* This project isn't yet in Drupal core, it's using a skeleton (FakeDrupal) to simulate some of Drupal's behavior and concepts.
+* In ./index.php, uncomment the lines within `FakeDrupal::setEnabledModules()`
+  and `FakeDrupal::setEnabledThemes()` to see module and theme overrides in action.
+Check out `colorado.module.php` for examples of how alter-like hooks can affect builders.
 * Querystring parameters:
   * `path` delegates the response to return JSON per an accessor-like syntax to represent the hierarchical tree of a given renderable.
 For example: